Saturday, May 17 2025 – Have a nice day!

-San Diego’s hot and sunny summers attract travelers from all over the world and Californians from all over the state.
-Coronado Island, just across San Diego Bay, connected by the isthmus known as “the Silver Strand” is a great place to go on one of these overwhelmingly hot summer days.
-The wind wisping off the cool ocean water creates a consistent sea breeze that leaves you feeling refreshed and provides a wonderful escape from the warmth of the city pavement of downtown San Diego.
-The island is just a bridge away by car, but I prefer taking the ferry for a little bit of adventure.
+San Diego’s hot, sunny summers attract travelers from around the world and Californians from across the state.
+Just across San Diego Bay lies Coronado Island.
+It’s connected by an isthmus known as “the Silver Strand.”
+This is an ideal spot on those overwhelmingly hot summer days.
+Cool ocean breezes consistently blow off the water.
+They refresh you and provide a pleasant escape from the warm pavement of downtown San Diego.
+The island is only a bridge away by car.
+However, I prefer taking the ferry for a touch of adventure.

 How To Get There